Homework Unit 8: Advanced Performance Metrics

 <dbl> <chr> <chr> <dbl> <int> <dbl> <chr>

-Create the up-sampled training feature matrix using your best recipe (for us this is KNN).
+Create the up-sampled training feature matrix using your best recipe (GLM or KNN).
 Remember, do not upsample your test data!

 set_mode("classification") |>